-This second paper, “Children with a Migration Background in Europe: Trends in the Association Between Preschool Attendance and Educational Achievement (2001–2023)”, analyzed PIRLS and TIMSS data to explore how preschool attendance affects academic outcomes for children with a migration background.
+This second paper, “Children with a Migration Background in Europe: Trends in the Association Between Preschool Attendance and Educational Achievement (2001–2023)”, analysed PIRLS and TIMSS data to explore how preschool attendance affects academic outcomes for children with a migration background.
 The findings reveal persistent disparities in access and achievement, particularly among children from foreign-language-speaking households.
 Gender differences were also notable, with boys from migrant backgrounds more likely to leave education early.
 Despite targeted national efforts, such as those in Norway and Finland, the study underscores the need for comprehensive, inclusive policies that address both structural barriers and individual needs.

 These contributions reflect STRIDE’s mission to support data-driven, inclusive education reform across Europe.
 By leveraging large-scale assessment data and cross-national collaboration, our partners are helping to shape policies that better serve disadvantaged and underrepresented learners.